colinkeenan/silentcast/README.md

 - Look for **Download "yad"** at [yad](http://www.ubuntuupdates.org/package/webupd8/trusty/main/base/yad), click the 32 bit or 64 bit version and let Software Center install it.
-- Plasma 5 users will also need the `gir1.2-gtk-3.0` and `gir1.2-appindicator3-0.1` packages.

 ##### Fedora
 - If running Gnome, install [Topicons](https://extensions.gnome.org/extension/495/topicons/)
 - Make sure you have the multimedia repository, [rpmfusion](http://rpmfusion.org/Configuration)